serious-scaffold/ss-python/docs/dev/proj.md

 ## Project Update

-Thanks to the update mechanism provided natively by `copier`, when there is a new version of `serious-scaffold-python`, To update the project, we can just run the following command under the root directory.
+Thanks to the update mechanism provided natively by `copier`, when a new version of the scaffold is released, we can just run the following command under the root directory to update the project.

 ```bash
 copier update
 ```

+Generally, `copier` will handle everything properly.
+If there are any conflicts, since everything is controlled by Git, we can theoretically take care of them manually.
+For further information, please refer to the official documentation of [copier update](https://copier.readthedocs.io/en/stable/updating/).

 ```{tip}
 To avoid potential conflicts, we should avoid changing the generated files unless necessary.
 ```

-Generally, `copier` will handle everything properly.
-If there are any conflicts, since everything is controlled by Git, we can theoretically take care of them manually.
-For further information, please refer to the official documentation for [copier update](https://copier.readthedocs.io/en/stable/updating/).